ActiveState/homework/linux-build/README.md

 We strongly encourage the use of third party tools and packages as you work on this assignment.

-We are also to accept automation solutions provided in the following
+We will also accept automation solutions provided in the following
 languages:

 * Bash